myshatamboli/Echolocation/README.md

 ## Our Mission

 Building technology that empowers people to access the information, opportunities, and support they need to thrive independently.
+To build intelligent technology that removes barriers, increases independence, and helps people access the opportunities, support, and information they need to thrive.

 ---
 Link:  https://echolocation.squarefire.com.mx/